slamice/wri/hipsters/chapter02.md

 "You'll get your visa by then!
 It's been years!
 Om!
 Om!" she stared me in the eyes, paused.
 Her hands started stuffing invisible scones and butter rolls in her mouth "Om Om Om." she laughed to infinity and I joined in for a bit.
 It was so stupid we never got tired of it.

 We drifted to other parts of the party.
 I leaned against the wall and watched the room unfold.
-It and the people in it felt shruggy and benevolent, smoking away to a low psychedelic hymn ignoring everyone.
+It and the people in it felt shruggy and benevolent, smoking away to a low psychedelic hymn ignoring moderately each other.

-I peer at the girls, drinking up various brown liquid. down most in black and two in camo jackets.
+I sat around for a bit more.
+I peer at the girls, drinking up various brown liquids.
+Most in black and two in camo jackets.
 I think they're beautiful on the outside.
-I take a look at the boys, rolling and describing their lives.
+I take a look at the boys, rolling weed and describing their lives.

 A mustashio'ed man wearing a reggae mop leaned a few feet away from me in silence.
 I peered over at him.

-"When did you arrive here?"
+"When did you get here?"
 I whispered to him.

 He ignored me briefly, but then breathed out without looking at me "about half an hour ago I guess.
 I'm getting tired already."